The

 and to any person who is at risk of criminal prosecution as a result of giving incriminating evidence in Coroner's inquest.
 To be

-eligible for the Duty Lawyer representation, one has to pass
+eligible for the Duty Lawyer representation, the charge involved must be within the scope of our Standard List of Offences unless directed otherwise, and one has to pass the means

 test and pay a fixed handling charge